emilyrlong/HeritageCombs/README.md

 The goal of this presentation is to show ...

-See the R markdown file for a tutorial on how to clean up data from Zooniverse in R.
+See this tutorial on how to clean up data from Zooniverse in R: https://rpubs.com/emilylong/zooniverse

 The corresponding R code file is essentially the same as the tutorial, but with fewer comments.
 If you're new to R, I recommend the tutorial. :)